 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Management of Financial Resources: Determining how money will be spent to get the work done, and accounting for these expenditures.

-In 2016, there was an estimated number of 309,400 jobs in the United States for Purchasing Agent.
+In the United States, there were 309,400 jobs for Purchasing Agent in 2016.
 There is little to no growth in job opportunities for Purchasing Agent.
-There will be an estimated 23,800 positions for Purchasing Agent per year.
+The BLS estimates 23,800 yearly job openings in this field.